zenml-io/zenml/docs/book/user-guide/production-guide/understand-stacks.md

 There are many more components that you can add to your stacks, like experiment trackers, model deployers, and more.
 You can see all supported stack component types in a single table view [here](../../stacks-and-components/component-guide/component-guide.md)

-Perhaps the most important one after the orchestrator and the artifact store is the [container registry](../../stacks-and-components/component-guide/container-registries/).
-A container registry is a component that stores all your containerized images, which hold all your code and the environment needed to execute them.
+Perhaps the most important stack component after the orchestrator and the artifact store is the [container registry](../../stacks-and-components/component-guide/container-registries/).
+A container registry stores all your containerized images, which hold all your code and the environment needed to execute them.
 We will learn more about them in the next section!

 ## Registering a stack